mpc-msri/EzPC/Porthos/README.md

 - Matrix multiplication assembly code only works for Intel C/C++ compiler.
 The non-assembly code has correctness issues when both the multiplicands are large uint64_t's

+# Acknowledgement
+This codebase is based on an early fork of [this github repo](https://github.com/snwagh/securenn-public).